JoaoLaimer/JoaoNotes/01 - Cybersecurity/03 - Penetration Testing/04 - Tools/Nmap.md

 Nmap uses address mask queries (ICMP Type 17) and checks whether it gets an address mask reply (ICMP Type 18).

 ICMP Address Mask: `-PM`

+We can use the flag `--packet-trace`, to show all packets sent and received.
+We can use the flag `--reason` to determine why a host is alive.
+We can use the flag `--disable-arp-ping` to disable ARP pings.

 **Nmap Host Discovery Using TCP and UDP**
 We can send a packet with the SYN (Synchronize) flag set to a TCP port, 80 by default, and wait for a response.
 An open port should reply with a SYN/ACK (Acknowledge); a closed port would result in an RST (Reset).